-Jec World, the world's largest composites fair, has opened its doors for the first time on a new site, the Paris Nord Villepinte Exhibition Park.
-The show set new records with a total area of 62,000 square metres, 1,300 exhibitors and 36,946 professional visits.
-Among the new features of this edition were the "Planets", 4 new exhibition areas totalling more than 1,800 square meters.
+Jec World, the world's largest composites trade show, opened its doors for the first time on a new site, the Paris Nord Villepinte exhibition center.
+The show set new records, with a total surface area of 62,000 m², 1,300 exhibitors and 36,946 professional visitors.
+New this year were the "Planets", 4 new exhibition areas totalling over 1,800 m².

-Four "Innovation Planets" each targeting a specific final market (Aero Planet, Hexion-sponsored Auto Planet, Sports Planet and Sustainable Planet) were also launched at this year's show.
-These areas have been a great success, offering visitors the opportunity to see, touch and experiment with innovative composite parts, attend demonstrations and ask questions about innovations.
+Four "Innovation Planets", each targeting a specific end-market (the Aero Planet, the Auto Planet sponsored by Hexion, the Sports Planet and the Sustainable Planet) were also launched at the show this year.
+These zones were a great success, offering visitors the chance to see, touch and experience innovative composite parts, watch demonstrations and ask questions about the innovations.

-A new name and a new place for the comfort of all
+A new name and a new place for everyone's comfort

-In order to truly reflect the global dimension of the show, which hosted participants from more than 100 countries, the event was renamed "JEC World".
-To provide more convenience to exhibitors and visitors, the show has also been moved north of Paris, close to Paris Charles de Gaulle airport, train stations and many other facilities.
-Its total area has grown to 62,000 square metres, providing visitors and exhibitors with more space and new equipment to streamline their visit, including a new mobile application, site-wide Internet connections, a concierge service open to all and digital touch screens.
+To truly reflect the global dimension of the show, which welcomed participants from over 100 countries, the event was renamed "JEC World".
+To offer greater convenience to exhibitors and visitors alike, the show was also relocated to the north of Paris, close to Paris Charles de Gaulle airport, railway stations and numerous other infrastructures.
+Its total surface area has been increased to 62,000 m², offering visitors and exhibitors more space and new facilities to make their visit more fluid, including a new mobile application, Internet connections throughout the site, a concierge service open to all, and digital touch screens.

-During the three days of the show, participants had access to a wealth of information with 11 high-level conferences, some of which were organized in partnership with Inovev, Cetim, e-Xstream, Stanford University, Onera, Composites Innovation Cluster, AZL and Dassault Systemes.
-The 30 technical-commercial presentations and more than 40 presentations on planets also covered a wide range of topics related to current events and the future of composites.
-A large delegation of Korean visitors and exhibitors was on hand to represent the Republic of Korea, the show's country of honour.
-They presented their latest developments, particularly in the carbon field, affirming to the world their positioning as key players in the composite industry.
+Over the three days of the show, participants had access to a wealth of information, with 11 high-level conferences, some of which were organized in partnership with Inovev, Cetim, e-Xstream, Stanford University, Onera, Composites Innovation Cluster, AZL and Dassault Systemes.
+The 30 technical-commercial presentations and more than 40 presentations on the "Planets" also covered a wide range of topics relating to current events and the future of composites.
+A large delegation of Korean visitors and exhibitors were on hand to represent the Republic of Korea, the show's Country of Honor.
+They showcased their latest innovations, particularly in the field of carbon, confirming to the world their position as key players in the composites industry.

 The next edition will take place from March 14 to 16, 2017 at the same venue.